Home Learn Aditya Birla Loan Against Mutual Funds: Features, Benefits, Interest Rate

 Maximum Loan Limit on Your Aditya Birla Loan Against Mutual Funds

 Your credit limit is the highest amount you can borrow by leveraging your eligible mutual funds.
-The borrowing amount is determined by applying a percentage to the value of the mutual funds you wish to use as collateral.
-Equity mutual funds have a borrowing percentage of 45%, while debt mutual funds have a borrowing percentage of 75%.
-The minimum loan amount available against mutual funds at smallcase is ₹25K, while the upper limits are set at ₹5 Cr.
+The borrowing amount is determined by applying a percentage to the value of the mutual funds collateral.
+Loans on equity mutual funds have a borrowing percentage of 45%, while loans on debt mutual funds have a borrowing percentage of 75%.
+The minimum loan amount available against mutual funds at smallcase is ₹25,000.

 Terms of Loan Closure, Charges & Interest

 After paying off the principal and accrued interest each month, you can close your Aditya Birla loan against mutual funds without additional fees.
 Once closed, you retain your credit limit and can access funds as required, with interest applied solely on withdrawals.
-Furthermore, closing the loan allows you to release the collateralised mutual funds, giving you the freedom to redeem or sell these investments.
+Furthermore, closing the loan allows you to release the mutual fund collateral, giving you the freedom to redeem or sell these investments.

-Here’s a table of other fees, charges & interest rates that you might want to check out if you are considering availing your Aditya Birla loan against mutual funds on smallcase:
+Here’s a table of other fees, mutual fund loan charges & interest rates that you might want to check out if you are considering availing your Aditya Birla loan against mutual funds on smallcase:

 Fees & ChargesDetails